The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 tolling the bell and music at the service

-If the organisation provides the following services, supplied in
+If the organisation provides the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.